kbroman/dataorg/index.md

 ---

-With the help of [Kara Woo](https://karawoo.com), this website is now a proper article:
+In collaboration with [Kara Woo](https://karawoo.com), this website is now a proper article:

 > Broman KW, Woo KH (2018) Data organization in spreadsheets.